REI Co-op Passage 2

 See the REI Co-op Passage 2

 REI Co-op’s Passage 2 is proof that you don’t need to spend hundreds of dollars to get a high-quality backpacking tent.
 For just $159, you get a durable build, two doors and vestibules, a full-coverage rainfly, and even an included footprint.
 At this price point, you do sacrifice some livability with a simple X-shaped pole structure, and the tent is fairly hefty and bulky compared to much of the modern (and more expensive) competition.
 But in terms of value, you’d be hard-pressed to find a more well-rounded design for less.
-To see how the Passage stacks up to the competition, see our article on the best backpacking tents.
+To see how the Passage stacks up to the competition, see our articles on the best backpacking tents and best budget backpacking tents.

 Table of Contents